ViziLite Screening: Does It Make Sense?

 - The cost per extra year of life saved should not be excessive.

 The early stages of some oral cancers are preceded by white or red patches on the gums, tongue, tonsil, or lining of the mouth that are visible to the naked eye.
 The key questions are (a) how often ViziLite examination would find patches not visible with the naked eye that, if found, would lead to increased survival, and (b) how often would false-positive cause unnecessary anxiety and expense for further testing.
 Once cancer develops, it is usually easy to spot without special lighting or staining.
 Some people get callous-like changes (leukoplakia) in the soft tissues of the mouth that can be precancerous.
 Most cases can be detected and followed using visual inspection.

 The American Cancer Society (ACS) recommends that primary care doctors and dentists examine the mouth and throat as part of a routine cancer-related checkup.
-Although the cost of doing this as part of a physical exam is minimal, the U.S. Preventive Services Task Force (USPSTF) has concluded that "the evidence is insufficient to recommend for or against routinely screening adults for oral cancer."
-Its rationale:
+Although the cost of doing this as part of a physical exam is minimal, the U.S. Preventive Services Task Force (USPSTF) has concluded:

 The ACS and USPSTF statements are for screening for all types of oral cancer.
 Because ViziLite can detect only some of them, a higher standard would be required for validation.
 In 2005, the American Dental Association's Council on Scientific Affairs denied Zila's application for the ADA's Seal of Acceptance, saying that their submitted data were "extremely weak."